smatchcube/smatchcube-website/content/index.md

 # About

-This site is built with [pandoc](https://www.pandoc.org) using a simple template and is hosted generously on [neocities](https://neocities.org).
+This site is built with [pandoc](https://www.pandoc.org) using a simple homemade template  and is hosted generously on [neocities](https://neocities.org).
-Source code of the site (including the pandoc template) available [here](https://gitlab.com/smatchcube/smatchcube-website).
+Source code of this website (including my pandoc template) available [here](https://gitlab.com/smatchcube/smatchcube-website).